Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Introduction

 \section{Introduction}

-In many scientific disciplines, important discoveries hinge on identifying rare data points hidden within vast, redundant distributions.
-For instance, in chemistry, there are billions of possible molecules \cite{polishchuk2013estimation, virshup2013stochastic}; yet only a small fraction exhibits properties relevant to drug discovery.
-We hypothesize that these high-interest samples reside in low-density regions, making their discovery challenging and error-prone.
-As a result, there is growing interest in methods that can accelerate searching for such rare, property-rich samples.
-Generative methods, particularly diffusion/score-based models \cite{sohl2015deep, ho2020denoising, song2021maximum, song2020denoising}, have demonstrated strong performance in modeling complex, high-dimensional distributions.
-However, when trained on unlabeled data, diffusion models predominantly sample from high-density data regions, thereby overlooking the low-density areas where high-value samples are likely to reside.
-This limitation hinders their effectiveness in tasks that require discovery beyond the data majority.
+In many scientific domains, key discoveries often depend on identifying rare samples buried within large data distributions.
+For instance, while billions of molecules exist in chemistry \cite{polishchuk2013estimation}, only a minute fraction possesses properties relevant to drug discovery.
+We posit that such high-value samples often reside in low-density regions, making their identification both challenging and prone to error.
+This challenge has fueled growing interest in methods that accelerate the search for rare, property-rich samples.
+Generative methods, particularly diffusion models \cite{ho2020denoising, song2021maximum}, have demonstrated strong performance in modeling complex, high-dimensional distributions.
+However, when trained on unlabeled data, diffusion models predominantly sample from high-density data regions, thereby overlooking the low-density areas where high-value samples are likely to exist.
+This limitation hinders their effectiveness in tasks that require discovery beyond high-density regions.
 Numerous studies have been proposed to address this challenge.
-A particularly influential class of methods leverages an auxiliary classifier, \cite{dhariwal2021diffusion, sehwag2022generating, lee2023exploring, um2024dont}, to guide pretrained diffusion models toward regions of interest.
-However, the classifier-based guidance methods introduce additional complexity by requiring classifiers trained with noisy data on multiple noise levels.
-Moreover, recent studies also suggested that the classifier's noisy gradients can misguide samples, causing them to fall off generative manifolds \cite{chung2023diffusion, guo2024gradient}.
-This issue can be even more severe in low-data regimes, where diffusion models are already less accurate and gradients tend to be less reliable \cite{sehwag2022generating}.
+A particular class of methods leverages an auxiliary classifier \cite{dhariwal2021diffusion, sehwag2022generating, lee2023exploring} to guide pre-trained diffusion models toward regions of interest.
+However, classifier-based diffusion guidance introduces additional complexity by requiring classifiers trained on multiple noise levels.
+Moreover, recent studies suggest that noisy classifier gradients can misguide samples, causing them to fall off generative manifolds \cite{chung2023diffusion, guo2024gradient}.
+This issue can be even more severe in low-data regimes, where diffusion models are already less accurate, and gradients tend to be less reliable \cite{sehwag2022generating}.